 Benefits of VAT

 Not many countries recognize VAT as a type of tax.
-Only India is one of the few countries that have given VAT the status of tax.
-Previously, businessmen used to exploit the process of tax as per their wishes and a uniform tax payment process was far from reach.
-But with the introduction of VAT, goods and services are taxed even at the tiniest levels, thus, a transparent tax payment process is established.
-Though it is not voluntary on the part of the taxpayer, but still one cannot avoid its various uses.
+India was one of the few countries that gave VAT the status of tax.
+With the introduction of VAT, goods and services are taxed even at the grass root level, thus, a transparent tax payment process is established.
 Let us have a look at the various advantages of VAT system in India:

-- As VAT is levied at all levels of purchase and sale of goods and services, any form of tax evasion becomes extinct thus, helping in encouraging transparency.
+- As VAT is levied at all levels of purchase and sale of goods and services, any form of tax evasion becomes tough, thus, helping in promoting transparency.

 - VAT keeps a thorough check on all the transactions that take place, thus the tax payment process becomes more efficient as well as easy.

-- 4%-5% VAT rate– there are many articles that are consumed on a daily basis by consumers.
-Objects like tea, coffee, oil, medicines etc fall under this category.
-So various Indian states have placed these articles under daily consumption goods and levy a VAT of 4%to5% on these goods.
+- Many Indian states have placed these articles under daily consumption goods and levy a VAT of 4% to 5% on these goods.

 VAT is a globally accepted tax system.
 The guidelines laid down by the Government vary from one country to another.
 For example, the VAT rate in India is 12.36% whereas the UK vat rate is 20%.
 Generally, the countries that follow VAT system require their businesses to be registered.
-These businesses can be either a legal entity or a natural person.
+These businesses can be either a legal entity or an individual.
 The amount of turnover required for VAT registration also differs from one country to another.
-In India, if a business holds an annual turnover of more than Rs.
-5 lacs by buying and selling goods and services, they must register their business under VAT.
+In India, if a business holds an annual turnover of more than ₹ 5 lakhs by buying and selling goods and services, they must register their business under VAT.
 Upon successful registration, they become eligible to start paying VAT.
-Upon proper registration, the trader receives a special 11 digit registration number known as the vat number that helps him to make the necessary communication regarding VAT payment and VAT filings.
+Upon proper registration, the trader receives a special 11 digit registration number known as the VAT number that helps him to make the necessary communication regarding VAT payment and VAT filings.

 Documents Required for VAT Registration:

-When a trader wishes to register their business for VAT, they are supposed to submit a list of documents that must be proper in nature.
+When a trader wishes to register the business for VAT, he is supposed to submit a list of documents that must be proper in nature.
 These documents are:

 - PAN card photocopy.